 Congratulations!
-You’re no longer using chemical pesticides, herbicides and fertilizers on your lawn.
-Now, how do you maintain an organic lawn?
+You’re no longer using chemical pesticides, herbicides and fertilizers.
+Now, how do you maintain your lawn without weeds?

 When David Quammen was young, he decided that mowing was actually a Communist plot devised by Khrushchev to keep American boys from more worthwhile pursuits, or so he claims in “Rethinking the American Lawn.”
 Warren Schultz, in contrast, titles a chapter of his book “The Art of Mowing,” and advises mowing higher in shady areas than in sunny ones (so there’s more grass blade to feed the roots) and other ways to fine-tune your mowing technique.